onlybuilt4cubanliz/Final-Project/README.md

 Features
 ===

--Fethes metadata for the songs(if provided)
+-Fetches metadata for the songs(if provided)
 -Plays the song in the GUI
 -Manually rank your songs from best to least
 -Simple GUI